History of the telescope: Long focal length refractors

 Engraved illustration of a 45 m focal length Keplerian astronomical refracting telescope built by Johannes Hevelius.
 From his book, "Machina coelestis" (first part), published in 1673.

 The sharpness of the image in Kepler's telescope was limited by the chromatic aberration introduced by the non-uniform refractive properties of the objective lens.
 The only way to overcome this limitation at high magnifying powers was to create objectives with very long focal lengths.
 Giovanni Cassini discovered Saturn's fifth satellite (Rhea) in 1672 with a telescope 35 ft long.
 Astronomers such as Johannes Hevelius were constructing telescopes with focal lengths as long as 150 ft.
-Besides having really long tubes these telescopes needed scaffolding or long masts and cranes to hold them up.
-Their value as research tools was minimal since the telescope's frame "tube" flexed and vibrated in the slightest breeze and sometimes collapsed altogether.
+Besides having exceptionally long tubes, these telescopes needed scaffolding or long masts and cranes to hold them up.
+Their value as research tools was minimal, since the telescope's frame "tube" flexed and vibrated in the slightest breeze and sometimes collapsed altogether.